What’s stopping you from moving your money overseas?

 In this case, many people are afraid that if they move their money overseas, they’ll have a hard time getting their money back.
-Many people worry that if they invest overseas, their money will be stuck there and they won’t be able to get it back.
 This stops them from utilizing offshore banking or investing in real estate abroad.

-In this article, I’m going to share some of the most common reasons why you might encounter a frozen bank account offshore and what you can do to avoid it.
+In this article, we share some of the most common reasons why you might encounter a frozen bank account offshore and what you can do to avoid it.

-It’s not very often that I hear about someone whose money has gotten stuck somewhere overseas – and I know a lot of people who are making investments overseas.
-I personally have banked, purchased property, or invested in some way in close to 20 countries.
+It’s not very often that we hear about someone whose money has gotten stuck somewhere overseas – and we know a lot of people who are making investments overseas.

 The most common thing that leads to a frozen bank account is that people put their money in a bank in a country that is on a financial watch list.

-A couple of years ago, I was talking with some folks in Belize.
-We had heard that the US government came down on a bank for not fully complying with FATCA and disclosing information.
-The banks ended up having to freeze some of the money and people couldn’t get access to it for a while.
+A couple of years ago, we heard this had happened to some folks in Belize.
+We were told that the US government came down on a bank for not fully complying with FATCA and disclosing information.
+The bank ended up having to freeze some of the money and people couldn’t get access to it for a while.

-I’ve seen this happen in a lot of places–not just in Belize.
+This happens in a lot of places – not just in Belize.
 It happens sometimes when you don’t follow the rules of the bank.
 If the bank thinks you’re up to no good, they’ll freeze your account.
 Eventually, you’ll get your money back, but only after they’ve conducted an investigation.

 But if you go to one of these old-school tax havens that are known for having had shady dealings or use one that is simply on bad terms with the US government, then chances are your funds may be frozen.
 And if they are, they probably will remain that way for a while.